-Interest rates are increased by private bank as soon as RBI (Reserve bank of India) increases its REPO rate, but do NOT decrease with same speed at least for existing loan customers.
+Interest rates are increased by the private bank as soon as RBI (Reserve bank of India) increases its REPO rate, but does NOT decrease with the same speed at least for existing loan customers.

 The interest rate policies are more transparent in public sector banks than private banks.

-They keep same policies for all loan customers and decreased rate is effective for existing customers also almost immediately.
+They keep the same policies for all loan customers and the decreased rate is effective for existing customers also almost immediately.

 Read the terms and conditions carefully, they DO NOT allow you to prepay the loan without the prepayment charges.
-Obviously, they are loosing interest money if they allow you to prepay.
+Obviously, they are losing interest money if they allow you to prepay.

 So, to mitigate the loss, they generally charge you 2% of the OUTSTANDING loan.

 Yes, I said OUTSTANDING. i.e. if you have an outstanding loan of 10 lakhs and you are making a prepayment of 2 lakhs, you need to pay them 2% of 8 lakhs as pre-payment charges.